-I. Intuitive Approach

-- Are the projects typically long term or short term?
-What is the cash flow pattern on projects? - How much growth potential does the firm have relative to current projects? - How cyclical are the cash flows?
-What specific factors determine the cash flows on projects?

-II.
-Project Cash Flow Approach

-- Estimate expected cash flows on a typical project for the firm - Do scenario analyses on these cash flows, based upon different macro economic scenarios

-III.
-Historical Data

-- Operating Cash Flows - Firm Value
+- I. Intuitive Approach - a.
+Are the projects typically long term or short term?
+What is the cash flow pattern on projects? - b.
+How much growth potential does the firm have relative to current projects? - c.
+How cyclical are the cash flows?
+What specific factors determine the cash flows on projects? - II.
+Project Cash Flow Approach - a.
+Estimate expected cash flows on a typical project for the firm - b.
+Do scenario analyses on these cash flows, based upon different macro economic scenarios - III.
+Historical Data - Operating Cash Flows - Firm Value

-I. Intuitive Approach - Disney
+I. INTUITIVE APPROACH - DISNEY

-Business Project Cash Flow Characteristics Type of Financing G. 1' Movie projects are likely to Debt should be Studio Be short-term 1.
-Short-term entertainment Have cash outflows primarily in dollars (because Disney makes most of its movies in the U.S.), but cash inflows could have a substantial foreign currency component (because of overseas revenues) 2.
-Mixed currency debt, reflecting audience makeup. • Have net cash flows that are heavily driven by whether the movie is a hit, which is often difficult to predict 3.
-If possible, tied to the success of movies.
+Business Project Cash Flow Characteristics Type of Financing Studio Movie projects are likely to Be short-term Have cash outflows primarily in dollars (because Disney makes most of its Debt should be 1.
+Short-term 2.
+Mixed currency debt, entertainment movies in the U.S.), but cash inflows could have a substantial foreign currency component (because of overseas revenues) • Have net cash flows that are heavily driven by whether the movie is a hit, which is often difficult to predict reflecting audience make- up.
+3. If possible, tied to the success of movies.
 Media networks Projects are likely to be 1.
 Short-term 2.
 Primarily in dollars, though foreign component is growing, especially for ESPN.
 3. Driven by advertising revenues and show success (Nielsen ratings) Debt should be 1.
 Short-term 2.
 Primarily dollar debt 3.
 If possible, linked to network ratings Park resorts Projects are likely to be 1.
 Very long-term 2.
 Currency will be a function of the region (rather than country) where park is located.
 3. Affected by success of studio entertainment and media networks divisions Debt should be 1.
 Long-term 2.
 Mix of currencies, based on tourist makeup at the park.
 Consumer products Projects are likely to be short- to medium-term and linked to the success of the movie division; most of Disney's product offerings and licensing revenues are derived from their movie productions Debt should be 1.
 Medium-term 2.
 Dollar debt Interactive Projects are likely to be short-term, with high growth potential and significant risk.
 While cash flows will initially be primarily in US dollars, the mix of currencies will shift as the business ages.
 Debt should be short-term, convertible US dollar debt.